ngc1514/GFL-max-stats-helper/README.md

 # Gfl-max-stats-lookup-and-compare

 A simple tool that makes comparing and looking up T-dolls' max stats easier.
+(Meta is overrated.
+Please give love to your two-star raifu.)

 ## Why tho?
 I'm tired of repeatedly pressing ctrl-f while using gfwiki and my eyes hurt.